 For more information on this project please email traceability.project@aff.gov.au

-$5 million has been provided to the National Farmers’ Federation (NFF) to bring industry together to determine how to demonstrate evidence-based sustainability credentials, continue work on the Australian Agricultural Sustainability Framework (AASF), and shape international sustainability standards.
+$5 million (GST exclusive) has been provided to the National Farmers’ Federation (NFF) to bring industry together to determine how to demonstrate evidence-based sustainability credentials, continue work on the Australian Agricultural Sustainability Framework (AASF), and shape international sustainability standards.

 Investment in the development of the industry-led Australian Agricultural Sustainability Framework (AASF) supports evidence-based, consistent and streamlined sustainability credentials.
 These are key to supporting export trade and action on sustainable agriculture and climate change.
 The project will benefit our primary producers to understand sustainability requirements, and build Australian agriculture’s reputation locally and internationally.
 It will enable Australian agricultural producers and exporters to meet emerging market access requirements on sustainability to maintain and grow market access.